omniversion/omniversion/README.md

 ### What if I don't use Ansible?

-At the moment, Ansible is the only option to fetch version data automatically.
-We might add a custom task runner to the toolbox at some point in the (probably distant) future.

-In the meantime, you can fetch package manager output using shell scripts or any other method, feeding it to the `omniversion/cli` tool to get a single, comprehensive dependency list in a consistent format.
+You can fetch package manager output using shell scripts or any other method, feeding it to the `omniversion/cli` tool to get a single, comprehensive dependency list in a consistent format.

 Feel free to suggest additional features and integrations in the [feedback section](https://github.com/omniversion/omniversion/discussions/1).